paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 Here's a not-really-a-hypo hypo: assuming that wages and hours aren't themselves regulable under the commerce clause (i.e., because employment is intrastate), can Congress regulate them by prohibiting the transport of goods in interstate commerce where those goods have been made under working conditions that violate the Congressional policy?

 The early 20th century Court struggled to answer this question.
-Sometimes we saw the argument that Congress either has to have a commercial *motive*, as oppoed to something like a motive to carry out morals regulation (e.g., as the dissent argued in *Champion v.
+Sometimes we saw the argument that Congress either has to have a commercial *motive*, as opposed to something like a motive to carry out morals regulation (e.g., as the dissent argued in *Champion v.
 Ames*).
-Sometimes we saw the argument that the law had to have commercial or economic *effects* (*Hammer*).
+Sometimes we saw the argument that the law had to have commercial or economic *effects* (*Hammer v.
+Dagenhart*).

 However, the mid-20th-century cases abandoned these ideas. *Heart of Atlanta* is a good example, where it's clear that the point and effect of the regulation weren't to create more interstate travel but to promote racial equality.

 Today, it's generally accepted that Congress may regulate noneconomic activity by prohibiting the use of interstate commerce to carry it out.
-For example, the Mann Act (enacted 1910) forbade the transport of women across state lines for immoral purposes.^[I think it was later amended to be slightly less blatantly sexist, and is now mostly used as an anti-prostitution/anti underage sex transport provision... but check with a criminal person to make sure that's right].
+For example, the Mann Act (enacted 1910) forbade the transport of women across state lines for immoral purposes.^[I think it was later amended to be slightly less blatantly sexist, and is now mostly used as an anti-prostitution/anti underage sex transport provision... but check with a criminal person to make sure that's right.]
 It's clearly within the commerce power.
 Because it's a regulation of the channels of interstate commerce, it doesn't matter that Congress was actually trying to outlaw kinds of sex it disapproves of.
 (Cf. *Hoke v.
 United States*, 227 U.S. 308 (1913).)

-## The Demand for a Limiting Principle
+### The Demand for a Limiting Principle

-In *Hammer* we also see an extremely important strategy of constitutional argument that comes up a lot in the commerce clause and necessary and proper cases: the demand for a limiting principle.
+In *Lopez* and *NFIB* we also see an extremely important strategy of constitutional argument that comes up a lot in the commerce clause and necessary and proper cases (and which also appeared in some of the earlier obsolete cases, particularly *Hammer*): the demand for a limiting principle.
 Here's how this goes, step by step:

 1. We know that the Federal government has limited powers.
 In particular, it does not have a general police power.

 2. Sometimes, the government claims a power under the commerce clause and/or the necessary and proper clause, to do something that looks pretty far from its enumerated powers.
 Examples: forbid child labor in manufacturing, civilly commit sex offenders, forbid guns in schools, require people to buy health insurance.

 3. When the government claims that power, it needs a *theory* of how the regulated activity affects commerce, or how the regulation is necessary and proper to effectuate its enumerated powers.
-For example, in *U.S. v.
-Lopez*, (part of) the government's theory could be summarized as follows: "gun violence in schools makes it harder for people to get an education, which creates a less educated workforce, which lowers national economic productivity, substantially affecting interstate commerce."
+For example, in *Lopez*, (part of) the government's theory could be summarized as follows: "gun violence in schools makes it harder for people to get an education, which creates a less educated workforce, which lowers national economic productivity, substantially affecting interstate commerce."

 4. The government's theory typically can be generalized and applied to other cases.
 For example, a general statement of that *Lopez* theory might be "Congress can regulate any behavior that might, in the aggregate, make the workforce less productive."

-5. Then the government is faced with a demand: **what principle limits that general theory?** The *Lopez* theory sounds like it might entitle the government to regulate anything: command people to get 8 hours of sleep a night, to go to the gym every day, to study math in school, etc. But we know, from (1), that the government doesn't have a general police power.
+5. Then the government is faced with a demand: what principle limits that general theory The *Lopez* theory sounds like it might entitle the government to regulate anything: command people to get 8 hours of sleep a night, to go to the gym every day, to study math in school, etc. But we know, from (1), that the government doesn't have a general police power.
 Therefore, the government must be able to state a plausible **limiting principle** that yields concrete cases to which their theory from (4) would not extend.
 If it can do so, then it has shown that its theory doesn't "prove too much."^[For those of you with a philosophy or a rhetoric background, this is a style of argument analagous to the *modus tollens* or *reductio ad absurdum*.]

 The demand for a limiting principle really comes home to roost in *Lopez*: if you [listen to the oral argument](https://www.oyez.org/cases/1994/93-1260) you'll hear the solicitor general^[*Solicitor general*: a high-ranking lawyer in the Justice Department who does the government's major oral arguments in the Supreme Court.
 Often the President puts someone in this position as the job before a Supreme Court nomination.] get slaughtered in oral argument by multiple justices repeatedly demanding he give them a limiting principle; he was unable to do so, and the majority opinion beats the government up like crazy for that.